Shizuoka – A Unique Cycling Destination

 There is also a strong local cycling community, who are super friendly and ready to welcome and show visitors some really unique off-bike experiences and great local cuisine including fresh oysters and smoked eel.

-Hamamatsu is a sprawling city but once you get out of the urban sprawl you will are rewarded with spectacular nature as you follow the winding Tenryu River into the mountains.
+Hamamatsu is a sprawling city but once you get out of the city you are rewarded with spectacular nature cycling along the Tenryu River in…